 MATH 1063.
-Quantitative Reasoning.
-[ACTS Course MATH 1003].
+College Math.
+[ACTS Course MATH 1113].
 This course is designed for students in liberal arts programs in fields that do not require a core of mathematics.
 This course is a survey of logic, introductory set theory, statistics and finance, number systems and number theory, geometry, graph theory, exponential and logarithmic functions, and linear programming.
 This course can only be accepted to fulfill the general education requirement for math if it is a terminal math requirement for a degree.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
-Prerequisite: ACT 19+ in math or equivalent score on alternate test or successful completion of Transitional Math I.
+Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 1.

 MATH 1525.
 Calculus & Analytic Geometry I. [ACTS Course MATH 2405].
 This course consists of a study of functions (including exponential, trigonometric, and logarithmic), limits, continuity, differentiation, anti-derivatives, inverse functions, and integration.
-Prerequisite: MATH 1023 and MATH 1033.
+Prerequisite: MATH1023 and MATH1033.
 Offered on demand.

 MATH 2053.
 Math for Teachers I. Math for Teachers I is a one-semester three-credit course to prepare students for the Praxis and Teacher Education.
 Math for Teachers I include the study of sets and whole numbers, numeration and computation, number theory, integers, fractions and rational numbers, all with an emphasis on problem solving.
-All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
+All students must have Internet and email access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
 MATH 2053 and MATH 2063 use the same textbook and access code.
 Prerequisite: MATH 1023.